 In addition to problems with bidding documents and questions on responsibilities, project teams without commissioning plans can encounter other stumbling blocks related to sequencing.
-For example, equipment may be commissioned at random times during construction without consideration for sequencing with other processes and equipment, existing and new.
+For example, equipment may be commissioned randomly during construction without considering sequencing with other existing and new processes and equipment.
 When equipment is commissioned too early or out of sequence, specific training tips, important performance testing, and process adjustments often are not properly completed.
-When performed too late in the process, these tasks and actions are often rushed, resulting in incomplete work.
+When performed too late, these tasks and actions are often rushed, resulting in incomplete work.

 Which Comes First?
 Which Comes Last?

-How do we integrate all the various processes in the proper sequence and in consideration of existing processes?
-For example, process residual basins need to be online prior to filter commissioning in order to discharge the filter to wastewater.
-The filter-to-waste process during testing and initial operation may result in additional water volume and pumping from the residual basins that exceed pre-construction conditions for existing basins.
+How do we integrate all the various processes in the proper sequence and consideration of existing processes?
+For example, process residual basins need to be online before filter commissioning to discharge the filter to wastewater.
+During testing and initial operation, the filter-to-waste process may result in additional water volume and pumping from the residual basins that exceed pre-construction conditions for existing basins.
 Ask yourself: Is this accommodated in the planning?
 How will existing basins and pumping systems function under the testing conditions?

-Other issues that often arise without a proper commissioning plan lie with electrical, controls, and instrumentation.
+Other issues with electrical, controls, and instrumentation often arise without a proper commissioning plan.
 These systems must be online before treatment processes are commissioned, and electrical sub-contractors should be properly scheduled into the overall construction schedule.

 Out with the Old, In with the New

 Teams should also consider how new systems that replace old systems are brought online in a retrofit project.
-For example, a new gas chlorine system replacing existing equipment can be a challenge.
-The existing system must remain in use before a “switch” can be made and cannot be taken off-line or demolished until the new system is commissioned and ready for use.
+For example, replacing existing equipment with a new gas chlorine system can be challenging.
+The existing system must remain in use before a “switch” can be made and cannot be taken offline or demolished until the new system is commissioned and ready for use.
 If there are setbacks in this conversion process, the owner may be at risk of non-compliant water being sent to the community.

 Oftentimes, rehabilitation and retrofit projects include a complete electrical and control system upgrade.
-This may require new equipment to be installed with new systems and older equipment to be phased from the old to the new system at the appropriate time.
-This type of process warrants careful planning in the design process, in order to develop a proper sequencing plan.
+This may require new equipment installed with new systems and older equipment to be phased from the old to the new system at the appropriate time.
+This type of process warrants careful planning in the design process to develop a proper sequencing plan.

 The Case for Communication

-Without design engineering team support during construction, the construction inspector is left to interpret the commissioning plan and make decisions, typically without all the background information that went into the design.
-Furthermore, without operator input during design, operations staff may have no idea what is taking place and what their responsibilities are during commissioning.
+Without design engineering team support during construction, the construction inspector can interpret the commissioning plan and make decisions, typically without all the background information that went into the design.
+Furthermore, without operator input during design, operations staff may have no idea what is taking place and their responsibilities during commissioning.

 These issues can all be avoided in rehabilitation and retrofit projects with proper planning and execution guidelines.
 See my next article for some helpful hints with water treatment plant commissioning.